Sustainable product packaging has gained a lot of

 interest in the last 2 years, especially in the food industry.

-shelves it is quickly noticed that fresh products as well as durable
+it is quickly apparent that fresh as well as durable

 products are often packed in extensive packaging.